 Are you interested in nominating an outstanding Democrat, or Democratic Organization in Montgomery County for an award at our first ever “Fall Ball” on October 7, 2018?
 If so, please complete this form to make a nomination!
-Deadline for nominations is Sunday, May 6th following the Brunch.
+The deadline for nominations is Tuesday, July 31st.

 To be eligible for consideration, the nominee must either be a registered Democratic voter in Montgomery County or must be an organization chartered by the Montgomery County Democratic Central Committee.
 A posthumous award may be awarded if the honoree, at the time of the Ball, has died within the last two years, and was a registered voter in Montgomery County at the time of their death.
 Public officials who are currently holding elected county (including school board), state, or federal office are not eligible to receive a Ball award.
 Paid staff may be considered for the Kelsey Cooke Volunteer of the Year Award, but only for their unpaid work.